 Health

-Participants should be in good health, able to work with kids and engage in moderate physical work.
+Participants should be in good health, fit, able to work with kids and engage in moderate physical work.

 Language